Premier League hits and misses: Manchester City suffer without Rodri, Sofyan Amrabat experiment fails for Man Utd

 It was a brilliant afternoon for Arsenal at Bournemouth on Saturday, but it was an even better one for Kai Havertz.

-Havertz is not Arsenal's regular penalty taker but with his side already 2-0 up, his team-mates gave him the chance to end a club goal drought stretching back to March and he made no mistake from the spot, calmly slotting home to put the victory beyond doubt.
+Havertz is not Arsenal's regular penalty taker but with his side already 2-0 up, his team-mates gave him the chance to end a club goal drought stretching back to March and he made no mistake, calmly slotting home to put the victory beyond doubt.

-The gesture to allow Havertz to take the spot-kick delighted Mikel Arteta, who also praised his midfielder for continuing to show commitment on and off the pitch despite a tough start to life in north London.

-Celebrating in front of the away crowd, Havertz was quickly joined by the rest of the Arsenal players.
-It was a moment that clearly meant a lot to him.
+Running off to celebrate in front of a jubilant away crowd, the Germany international was quickly joined by the rest of Arsenal's players.
+It was a significant moment and one that understandably meant a lot to him.

-Although he was booked for a late challenge in the first half, this was an improved display from the Germany international, who was serenaded by the Arsenal fans up until his substitution in the 81st minute.
+Although he was booked for a late challenge in the first half, the midfielder produced an improved performance and was deservedly given a standing ovation by the Arsenal fans when he was substituted in the 81st minute.

-In his post-match press conference, Arteta said Havertz's goal "will change everything" for him.
+In his post-match press conference, Mikel Arteta praised Havertz for continuing to show commitment on and off the pitch despite a tough start to life in north London.
+The Spaniard also suggested the goal "will change everything" for the midfielder.
 It's hard to disagree.

 Dan Sansom